So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 List your bills from most important to least critical.

 Think about your four walls first.
 Pay rent or mortgage first, the electric and heat next.
-Then take care of transportation because most need a vehicle to get back and forth to work.
-Don’t forget gas and insurance in there.
+Then, take care of transportation because most need a vehicle to get back and forth to work.
+Remember gas, car loan payments, and car insurance in there.

 Food is a part of this step, but let’s only buy the necessities to get through the following weeks.
-Then list other debts in order from most important to least.
-As money comes in, pay them in this order.
+Then, list other debts and monthly payments from most important to least.
+As money comes in, pay them in this order until the end of the month.

-You might find that cable tv isn’t significant to your life, but the internet is.
+You might find that cable TV isn’t significant to your life, but the Internet is.
 Cancel tv!
-You may find the gym can pause that gym membership until you figure this out.
+You may find the gym is an unnecessary expense, and you can pause that gym membership until you figure this out.

 Trim the expenses.